EOEPCA/application-quality/docs/index.md

 ## Analysis Dashboards

-The *Application Quality* BB integrates with Grafana to visualize the various reports and metrics generated during pipeline executions.
+The *Application Quality* BB integrates with Grafana to visualise the various reports and metrics generated during pipeline executions.

 Default panels and dashboards are provided.
 Users may use the provided panels to create new dashboards.